menu

 Demographics

 The people who call Washington - Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington - Union residents report their race to be White, followed by Asian.
-Important ancestries of people in Washington - Union include English, Irish, French, German, and Scottish.
+Important ancestries of people in Washington - Union include English, Irish, French, German, and Italian.

 The most common language spoken in Washington - Union is English.
 Other important languages spoken here include Italian and Greek.